ethannicholas/panda-old/docs/defaultValues.md

 [Arrays](arrays.html) created with a specified size will be filled with the default value for their type.
-Arrays for types without default values do not possess a constructor which allows you to specify a size.
+Arrays for types without default values do not possess a constructor which allows you to specify a size and may not have their length increased by assignment to the `length` property.